 Teenager jailed for racist abuse of Marcus Rashford after Euro 2020 final

-Marcus Rashford: Teenager jailed for racist abuse of England footballer after Euro 2020 final

-Justin Lee Price, 19, directed a slur at the 24-year-old striker after England’s defeat in a penalty shoot-out against Italy last summer

 Justin Lee Price, 19, of Grandison Gardens, Worcester, was sentenced on Wednesday at Kidderminster Magistrates’ Court in Worcester.

-He directed a slur at the 24-year-old Manchester United striker after England’s defeat in a penalty shoot-out against Italy last summer.
+He directed a slur at the 24-year-old Manchester United striker who missed a spot-kick during England’s penalty shoot-out defeat against Italy in last summer’s final at Wembley.

 The tweet, posted on July 11, read: “@SzzOGz @MarcusRashford YOU F****** STUPID N***** MISSING A FREE PEN MY DEAD NAN COULD HAVE SCORED THAT”, according to a CPS official.